Dasht, Armenia

-Dasht (Դաշտ, meaning "field") is a town in the Armavir Province of Armenia.
+Dasht (Դաշտ, meaning "field") is a village in the Armavir Province of Armenia.
 Just outside the town is a 1st millennium BCE fortress.

 History

 The village was founded in 1926 in the Oshakan village and had the name Little Oshakan.
 Around the village are the ruins of the Cyclopean fortress called "Ardar David" by the locals, it was constructed around BC.
 2-1 millennium.

 Geography

-The village is located in the Middle-Araksian plain, at an height of 945 m above sea level.
+The village is located in the Middle-Araksian plain, at a height of 945 m above sea level.
 The climate is dry and very dry.
 Winters begin in mid-December, the average January temperature ranges from -3 to -5 °C.

 Summer is long, from May to October, the average monthly air temperature reaches 24 to 26 °C, and the maximum reaches 42 °C. Often there are niches that cause significant damage to agriculture.
 The amount of annual atmospheric precipitation is 250-300 mm.

 Natural landscapes are semi-deserts, which during irrigation have been transformed into cultural-irrigable landscape.
 From the agro-climatic point of view, the community lies in the absolute irrigation zone.
 It is rich in artesian waters, which are used as drinking water.